sinbruh/group4-webapp/DESIGN.md

 The most important message on this page is the search function.

-The order of importance will thus be
+The order of importance will thus be:

-1. the search bar
+1. The search bar
-2. the search button
+2. The search button
-3. the navigation bar
+3. The navigation bar

 The sections on the page will be the hero section and the navigation bar.